Gifted Education / PACE

 PACE in Secondary (Grades 6-10)

-In grades 6 through 10, PACE becomes a daily academic course in the student's schedule also frequently referred to as the Humanities.
-In middle school (6th-8th grade), the Humanities is embedded in the required Social Studies course taught by teachers trained in gifted education.
+In grades six through ten, PACE becomes a daily academic course in the student's schedule also frequently referred to as the Humanities.
+In middle school (sixth - eighth-grade), the Humanities is embedded in the required Social Studies course taught by teachers trained in gifted education.